Regularized universal topological markers for Dirac systems: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation under Grant No. 92265201 and No. 12574176, and the Innovation Program for Quantum Science and Technology under Project No. 2021ZD0302704.
-C.A.L. was financially supported by Würzburg-Dresden Cluster of Excellence ct.qmat, EXC2147, project-id 390858490.
+This work was supported by the National Natural Science Foundation of China under Grants No. 92265201 and No. 12574176, and the Innovation Program for Quantum Science and Technology under Project No. 2021ZD0302704.
+C.A.L. was financially supported by the start-up funding at HFNL (Grant No. QD2022600001) and Würzburg-Dresden Cluster of Excellence ct.qmat, EXC2147, Project-Id No.390858490.